Human in Residence: Matt Creasey

 In the summer of 2015, I became a 'Human in Residence' at FoAM Kernow.
 Since beginning this residency, my main project has been through several incarnations.
 I have often been uncertain, had doubts, and have had to fight to stop these feelings from stopping me in my tracks.
 I have wiggled and squirmed and rummaged through a range of possibilities.
 But I finally feel like I may be emerging onto the comparative mud flats.
 As the murky tidewaters of my early forays begin to recede, what I am finding is a blank canvas.
 A space of opportunities.
 The opportunity to roll up my trouser sleeves and set off wandering and wondering.
 The opportunity to make big splodgy footprints and to explore the tremendous wealth of diversity contained in these ecological habitats.
 The opportunity to get really muddy.
 This blank canvas is a place.
 It is a place to explore all the possibilities, opportunities and ideas that working at a place like FoAM presents.
 I hope that I can build this place, creating somewhere where I can pursue my own interests, enable others to do the same, and find and foster new collaborations and cross pollinations.

-In these pages I will document the progression of this project - through its slips and slides, sticking points and silty solutions.
 (By the way, a quick explanation of the mud reference – the picture above is the view outside the FoAM Kernow studio).